 What We Still Don’t Know About ICE Raids and the Trump Administration

 We Do Not Know What Will Happen Next

 The President of the United States wields enormous power.
 This is especially true when it comes to how federal agencies, such as U.S. Customs and Immigration Enforcement (ICE), will operate.
 Indeed, at almost any moment the president can change course rather dramatically.
 While lawsuits can be filed, and American courts can intervene to stop unlawful orders, as occurred with President Trump’s travel ban that was targeted at certain Muslim countries, the president may be able to order additional ICE raids.
 Notably, legal and political observers have assessed that the Trump Administration is unusually erratic.
 The bottom line is that there is still a lot we do not know about how ICE raids will occur in the future under President Trump.
 As such, it is imperative that immigrants remain vigilant.
 Our team will always be closely monitoring any new political, policy or legal developments that might affect Los Angeles immigrants and their families.

 Do You Need Legal Assistance?

 Our experienced immigration law team can help.
-At the Law Office of Joshua L. Goldstein, PC, we are proud to support all immigrants, documented and undocumented.
+At the Goldstein Immigration Lawyers, we are proud to support all immigrants, documented and undocumented.
 If you need legal advice, please do not hesitate to call us today at (213) 514-8870 to set up an initial immigration consultation.
 We serve communities throughout Southern California, including Glendale, Burbank, Cerritos and Downey.